 Recently, while online, I needed to fill out a form that asked for my occupation.
 It gave me one word answers to choose from.
 None of them seemed to fit the bill, so I checked off 'other.'
 But by checking 'other' the screen just opened another box asking me to describe what I do.
 There wasn't enough room, so I typed 'househusband.'
 And then spell-check came up saying it was incorrect.
 If you type 'housewife' that's okay, but 'househusband' is misspelled.
 Something is just not right.
 I finally gave up, went back and checked off 'sales.'
-Twenty two years ago I quit my job in sales to stay home to help.
+Over 30 years ago I quit my job in sales to stay home to help.
 I will do anything to keep Maggie's time free so that she can create.
 I know that she appreciates it.
 I am sure that her collectors appreciate it too.

 Over the years, working together, I have learned to make molds for Maggie.
 This helped with the demand of edition sizes.
 Production runs so much smoother when you have a dozen molds in the oven.
 I also enjoy inventing various tools to make Maggie's job easier and leaves her more time to create.
 There is no reason she should have to spend the time cutting out 100 little felt flowers for an outfit.
 It would be a terrible waste of creative time if she had to press ten yards of felt that she has dyed the perfect shade of blue.
 That is why I am here.
 After Maggie showed me how to change a bobbin, or the difference between a straight stitch and a ladder stitch, I began to sew for her as well.
 'It will be impossible to turn tiny little fingers using this felt,' she said to me a long time ago.
 So I took up the challenge, invented the necessary tool.
 I worked for a week sewing a hundred hands until she approved of my work.
 Now, thousands of sewn hands later, when I see her putting a small bouquet of felt flowers in a doll's hand as the perfect accessory, I know all that hard work is worthwhile.